SMSOSS/ict_notes/notes/grouped/16-The_Networking_and_Internet_Basics.md

 ## Repeater ###
 - Amplifies received siganls -> extend the coverage of network
-- Overcome the problem of signal attenuation due to long distance transmission
+- Overcome the problem of poor signal due to long distance transmission

 ### Modem ###
 - Modem = Modulator - Demodulator